A series of three traditional fishermen’s knitwear of Hailuoto made by hand, with manual knitting machine and with automated knitting machine.

 Craft Museum of Finland, Jyväskylä, 28.6 – 1.8.2021.

-Galleria Luoto, Hailuoto, in the permanent collection.
+Galleria Luoto, Hailuoto, in the permanent collection from June 2023.

 The process